 The wildflower trails of Australia's Coral Coast lead you through some of the WA’s most breathtaking wildflower country.
 Blooms can be found all year round, but displays are at their best between July and November when inland areas are blanketed in the brilliant colours of thousands of varieties.
 Read more about the must-do wildflower trails of Australia’s Coral Coast.

 Over 180 plantations produce a staggering $46 million worth of produce every year, including over half of Western Australia's bananas.
 Taste the wonders of what’s affectionately known as the fruit bowl of WA!
 Read more about the Carnarvon banana plantations.

-The Abrolhos Islands and their surrounding coral reef communities form one of Western Australia's most unique marine areas.
-The Abrolhos Islands lie about 60 kilometres west of Geraldton, and consist of 122 gorgeous islands.
-A flight over the Abrolhos is unforgettable and a must do in the Coral Coast!
+The Abrolhos Islands and their surrounding coral reef communities from one of Western Australia's most unique marine areas.
+The Abrolhos Islands lie about 60 kilometres west of Geraldton and consist of 122 gorgeous islands.
+A flight over the Abrolhos is unforgettable and a must do on the Coral Coast!
 Scenic flights are operated by Shine Aviation and Geraldton Air Charter - you can also see the stunning Pink Lake at Port Gregory on a flight.